-Are you in love with this dish when you visit your favorite restaurant, you’ve gotta’ try pressure cooker pork adobo Instant Pot style.
-Easy to create with your favorite seasonings, this dinner cooks fast and comes out fork tender every time.
-Just one of our favorite ethnic quick Instant Pot recipes on our site. (affiliate links present)
+Are you in love with this dish when you visit your favorite restaurant, you’ve gotta’ try our recipe.
+It is easy to create with your favorite seasonings, this dinner cooks fast and comes out fork tender every time.
+Just one of our favorite ethnic Instant Pot recipes on our site. (affiliate links present)

-Yes you can make this in your Mealthy, Crockpot Express or as an easy Ninja Foodi recipe too.
-They all work the same my friends, just with a different name on it.
+As an easy Ninja Foodi recipe you would work the lid that is not attached to make this.
+Any brand will work the same my friends, just with a different name on it.
 Okay the latter does have an added air fry function but you won’t need that in this case.

 There are many ways to serve this.
 If you have eaten this over the years I am sure you already have your “must haves” as far as sides go, or maybe it’s always eaten as is.
 Either with rice or just in a bowl you’ll love this.